nginxinc/nginx-service-mesh/docs/content/tutorials/kic/ingress-udp-walkthrough.md

 ### Send Datagrams to the udp-listener App

-Now that everything for the NGINX Plus Ingress Controller is deployed, we can now send datagrams to the udp-listener application.
+Now that everything for the NGINX Ingress Controller is deployed, we can now send datagrams to the udp-listener application.

-1. Use the IP and port defined in the [Install NGINX Plus Ingress Controller](#install-nginx-plus-ingress-controller) section to send a netcat UDP message:
+1. Use the IP and port defined in the [Install NGINX Ingress Controller](#install-nginx-ingress-controller) section to send a netcat UDP message:

     ```bash
     echo "UDP Datagram Message" | nc -u 12.115.30.1 31839